open-contracting/standard/docs/schema/reference.md

 See the [amendment implementation guidance](../guidance/map/amendments) for more details.
 ```

-## Building block reference
+## Sub-schema reference

-The following building blocks are commonly re-used throughout the standard.
+The following sub-schema are commonly re-used throughout the standard.

 ### OrganizationReference